 “Travel is more than the seeing of sights; it is a change that goes on, deep and permanent, in the ideas of living.” – Miriam Beard

-Pretending to be an outsider in your own city, helps you learn to enjoy the vacations that you take away from your city even more.
+Pretending to be an outsider in your own city has the added benefit of helping you enjoy the vacations that you take away from your city even more.

 You never know what you’ll find when you start looking.

-If we take the time to seek things out that we’ve never seen before, or to experience things as if it’s the first time we’ve done them, it will make us more aware of our surroundings.
-We will constantly be finding new and exciting places to go and things to do.
-We’ll begin to see the world that is just beyond the little circle that we often keep ourselves in.
+If we take the time to seek things out that we’ve never seen before, or to experience things as if it’s the first time we’ve done them, we will constantly be finding new and exciting places to go and things to do.
+Not only that, we’ll begin to see the things we do everyday in a new light.
+Sometimes this gives us the chance to appreciate it even more, and sometimes it allows us to shift or get rid of those things that are no longer serving us.
+Either way, we are more present in our daily lives and as a result, we create more and more of the life that we actually want to be living.

 “One’s destination is never a place, but a new way of seeing things.” – Henry Miller